TritonDataCenter/rfd/rfd/0118/README.md

 There is no checksum in an IPv6 header.
 However, this indicates that an L3 IPv6 header can be understood by the hardware.

+* HCKSUM_VXLAN_PSEUDO

+This is similar to `HCKSUM_VXLAN_FULL`; however, both the inner and outer L4 checksums require that the psuedo-header be calculated and filled into the checksum field.
+This is similar to, but distinct from the traditional HCKSUM_INET_PARTIAL.
+Importantly, we don't end up being able to retreive all the fields that we woul from `HCKSUM_INET_PARTIAL`.

-* `HCKSUM_VXLAN_FULL_NO_OL4`
+* `HCKSUM_VXLAN_PSEUDO_NO_OL4`

-This is similar to the `HCKSUM_VXLAN_FULL`; however, there is no support for offloading the checksum of the outer L4 header and instead, the checksum must be calculated on its own.
+This is similar to the `HCKSUM_VXLAN_PSEUDO`; however, there is no support for offloading the checksum of the outer L4 header and instead, the checksum must be calculated on its own.

-Finally, there are no partial checksum flags or non-verified checksum flags present here.
+Finally, there are no non-verified checksum flags present here.
 The intent is to only support the full header checksums that are completely validated by the OS at this time.
 If hardware comes along that requires this mode, then we can add support for this.

 We must add a few more flags to the `mac_hcksum_get(9F)` and `mac_hcksum_set(9F)` family of functions.
 First, we suggest that we